Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 A strong proposal typically includes:

-- Monthly financial package (P&L, balance sheet, cash flow, KPI summary)
+• Monthly financial package (P&L, balance sheet, cash flow, and a summary of key performance indicators)

-- Cash flow forecasts and rolling forecasts (such as a 13-week rolling cash forecast for cash-sensitive businesses, and ongoing scenario modeling beyond static budgets)
+• Cash flow forecasts and rolling forecasts to improve cash flow visibility (such as a 13-week rolling cash forecast for cash-sensitive businesses, and ongoing scenario modeling beyond static budgets)

 Be cautious if they offer monthly-only touchpoints for a business that changes fast.